galbrame/galbrame.github.io/index.md

 ### Full Stack Developer, _Feb 2024 - Nov 2024_
 _JCA Technologies - A PTx Trimble Company, Winnipeg, MB_
 * Ensured project owner’s satisfaction by designing and implementing features for Vue based data visualization and reporting web application, as per specifications
-* Refactored existing and created new API endpoints through ASP.NET MVC and AWS API Gateway, including adding policy-based authorization through Cognito attributes and user pool groups
+* Refactored existing and created new API endpoints through ASP.NET Core and AWS API Gateway, including adding policy-based authorization through Cognito attributes and user pool groups
 * Streamlined user-generated reports by creating web UI and AWS lambda cron job (using AWS EventBridge Scheduler) to set up automatic data report emails
 * Consistently positive feedback from manager and teammates on code thoroughness and ability to understand and grasp new concepts quickly